mzhang28/blog/content/posts/2022-07-24-mastery-based-learning.md

 Implementation is the toughest part.
 There's a couple technical hurdles I would like to complete before attempting such a system, which are:

-- A markup similar to Restructured Text.
-This should make learning material be produced and overlayed in an intuitive way for readers.

 - A bunch of interactive widgets for allowing users to play around with the material directly.
 This is more applicable in math and science curriculums.